Timthreetwelve/TrayLauncher/TrayLauncher/ReadMe.md

 After the item has been added you can test the item from the main window by selecting Test Selected item from the Configuration menu.

+#### Copying Entries

+To copy a menu item, highlight its entry in the main window and then select Copy Menu Item from the Configuration menu.
+An item may also be updated by double-clicking that item.
+After making the desired changes, click the Copy button in the Copy window.

 #### Changing Entries